KmolYuan/apimd/README.md

 ## Rules

-Basically, this compiler can extract docstrings from those "public" names:
+Basically, this compiler can extract docstrings and annotations from those "public" names:
+(PEP [484], [526])

 + Modules
 + Functions & Generators (support async version)